 16. Please ensure that you are able to fully understand our Claims Management Agreement.
 If there is anything which you do not understand, please contact us via our Contact page

-17. RGL Management Limited is regulated by the Claims Management Regulator in respect of regulated claims management activities.
-Registration number CRM42695, recorded on www.claimsregulation.gov.uk.
+17. RGL Management Limited is authorised and regulated by the Financial Conduct Authority in respect of regulated claims management activity: FRN 833132, recorded on www.fca.org.uk.

 18. RGL Management Limited is registered with the Information Commissioners Office.
 Registration number ZA175833.
 Registration address: 42 Berkeley Square, London, W1J 5AW.